 Around this time of year I’m reminded how the holiday season always seems to herald a time ripe for fantasy across the full spectrum of books, games, films, and television shows.
-For gamers, who feast on many of these similar mediums, the holidays remain one of the prime periods of the year for indulging in their hobby.
+For adventure gamers who feast on many of these similar mediums, the holidays remain one of the prime periods of the year for indulging in our hobby.

 The general spirit of the December holidays (which really begin around Thanksgiving) contributes to the illusion that anything is possible despite the darkness of the days and the times.
 Let’s face it: the notion of a jolly obese fellow flying around on a reindeer-driven sleigh delivering gifts to everyone around the entire world in one night is sheer fantasy unto itself (and I’m not even touching the nativity story with a 10-foot pole, though obviously un-American and heretical skeptics might classify elements of that tale as hopeful fantasy, too).